 when your heart beat is not regular, sometimes your heart may beat too fast.

 an irregular heart rhythm in the upper chambers of your heart

 when an illness happens suddenly

 go to, show up, see to, manage, listen to

 Staff physician who oversees medical care of the infant.

-An intervention to help labour that has begun naturally to progress more rapidly.
+what is done to help labour that has begun naturally to progress more rapidly.
 Often, Pitocin (a synthetic form of the hormone oxytocin) is used to make contractions stronger or to rupture the membranes.

 when someone listens to the sounds inside your body, lungs, stomach